GhostKellz/ghostnet/GHOSTNET_INTEGRATION.md

-# Ghostnet Integration Guide for Zeke AI
+# Ghostnet Integration Guide

-This guide demonstrates how to integrate **ghostnet v0.2.0** into your Zeke AI tool (Claude Code + Copilot-like application) for robust HTTP client functionality with AI service integration.
+This guide demonstrates how to integrate **ghostnet v0.2.0** into your project for robust HTTP client functionality with comprehensive networking capabilities.
+Suitable for AI services, package managers, web scrapers, and any application requiring reliable HTTP communication.

 ## Overview

-Ghostnet v0.2.0 provides a production-ready HTTP client library specifically designed for AI service integration, featuring:
+Ghostnet v0.2.0 provides a production-ready HTTP client library designed for modern applications, featuring:

-- **Unified HttpClient API** with authentication helpers
+- **Unified HttpClient API** with comprehensive authentication support
-- **AI Service Clients** (OpenAI, Claude, GitHub)
+- **Protocol Negotiation** (HTTP/3, HTTP/2, HTTP/1.1) with smart fallback
-- **Connection Pooling** and middleware system
+- **Connection Pooling** and advanced middleware system
-- **Retry Logic** and timeout configuration
+- **Rate Limiting** and retry logic with exponential backoff
+- **Streaming Downloads** with progress tracking and resume capability
-- **Rich Error Handling** with detailed context
+- **Rich Error Handling** with detailed context and recovery strategies
-- **HTTP/2 Support** with multiplexing
+- **Concurrent Operations** with HTTP/2 multiplexing and batch requests

 ## Quick Start